Alessandro-Dodon/Alessandro-Dodon/README.md

 I am a Master's student in Quantitative Finance at USI Lugano, with a Bachelor's degree in Economics and a minor in Data Analysis from the University of Bologna.

 My research interests include:
-- Machine learning applications
+- Asset pricing
 - Econometrics
-- Asset pricing
+- Machine learning

 ## Contact